phiiphi/FastPaceTransferTest2022/README.md

-## API AUTHENTICATION
+## API AUTHENTICATION (TOKEN AND EMAIL)
 This project uses [Laravel Sanctum](https://laravel.com/docs/8.x/sanctum) as an **authentication** technique. **Sanctum** is a simple package that is use to issue API tokens to users, it offers this feature by storing user API tokens in a single database table and authenticating **incoming HTTP** requests via the **Authorization header** which should contain a valid API token.
+This project also implements email authentication for users to be verifed before access to the system.

 The following API link can be copied for testing using [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/).